Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence: Results

 \subsubsection{Filtering by problem type}

-Probably the most straightforward way of filtering the grading decisions is to a-priory leave the grading of problem parts that include drawing or graphing to humans.
+Probably the most straightforward way of filtering the grading decisions is to a priory leave the grading of problem parts that include drawing or graphing to humans.
 Figure~\ref{fig:textual} shows the results when applying only this filter, when in addition only accepting problem parts for which the AI assigned at least $50\%$ partial credit, and when in addition only accepting less than 50\% risk based on Bayesian statistics.

-Adding filters on top of the problem-type selection leads to marginal improvements, where however the risk-based filter lowers the false positive (as evidenced by the lower offset) while only rejecting an additional 8\%.
+Adding filters on top of the problem-type selection leads to marginal improvements, where however the risk-based filter lowers the false positives (as evidenced by the lower offset) while only rejecting an additional 8\%.